Rick Boucher: Early life, education and career

 Boucher is a native of Abingdon, Virginia, where he currently lives.
 He earned his BA from Roanoke College where he was a member of Kappa Alpha Order fraternity.
 He received his J.D. degree from the University of Virginia School of Law.
 He has practiced law on Wall Street initially as an associate at Milbank Tweed in the firm's New York City office, and later in Virginia.
-Prior to his election to Congress, he served for seven years as a member of the Senate of Virginia.
+Prior to his election to Congress, he served for seven years as a member of the Senate of Virginia, initially taking office in 1975, after defeating conservative incumbent George M. Warren Jr. to win the Democratic nomination for the seat.
 He is a former member of the Law and Justice Committee of the National Conference of State Legislatures, the Board of Directors of the First Virginia Bank of Damascus, Virginia, and the Board of Directors of Client Centered Legal Services of Southwest Virginia.
 He also formerly served on the Advisory Board of Virginia Cares Inc.